abarichello/godot-ci/README.md

 Example: You are using Godot 4.2.2 with GDscript only and want to use release to linux and windows, you use the following tag: `ghcr.io/meldanor/godot-ci:4.2.2-stable-minimal`

-TODO: Add ECR and docker registry as additional hostings because GitHub has a hard free limit.

 ## Image type

 Each image has multiple tags more specific for a certain cause.
 Here is a matrix of the different combinations and their tags: